bids-standard/bids-specification/src/appendices/hed.md

 ##### Single unpartnered library schema example

 If only one schema is being used for annotation, the prefix can be omitted entirely.
-The following `dataset_description.json` indicates that only the HED-SCDORE library schema version 1.0.0 will be used for HED annotation in this dataset.
+The following `dataset_description.json` indicates that only the HED-SCORE library schema version 1.0.0 will be used for HED annotation in this dataset.

 ```JSON